Martin Luther: On Islam

 At the time of the Marburg Colloquy, Suleiman the Magnificent was besieging Vienna with a vast Ottoman army.
 Luther had argued against resisting the Turks in his 1518 Explanation of the Ninety-five Theses, provoking accusations of defeatism.
 He saw the Turks as a scourge sent by God to punish Christians, as agents of the biblical apocalypse that would destroy the Antichrist, whom Luther believed to be the papacy and the Roman Church.
 He consistently rejected the idea of a Holy War, "as though our people were an army of Christians against the Turks, who were enemies of Christ.
 This is absolutely contrary to Christ's doctrine and name".
 On the other hand, in keeping with his doctrine of the two kingdoms, Luther did support non-religious war against the Turks.
 In 1526, he argued in Whether Soldiers can be in a State of Grace that national defence is reason for a just war.
 By 1529, in On War against the Turk, he was actively urging Emperor Charles V and the German people to fight a secular war against the Turks.
 He made clear, however, that the spiritual war against an alien faith was separate, to be waged through prayer and repentance.
 Around the time of the Siege of Vienna, Luther wrote a prayer for national deliverance from the Turks, asking God to "give to our emperor perpetual victory over our enemies".

 In 1542, Luther read a Latin translation of the Qur'an.
 He went on to produce several critical pamphlets on Islam, which he called "Mohammedanism" or "the Turk".
-Though Luther saw the Muslim faith as a tool of the devil, he was indifferent to its practice: "Let the Turk believe and live as he will, just as one lets the papacy and other false Christians live."
+Though Luther saw the Muslim religion as a tool of the devil, he was indifferent to its practice: "Let the Turk believe and live as he will, just as one lets the papacy and other false Christians live."
 He opposed banning the publication of the Qur'an, wanting it exposed to scrutiny.